 A Team is a subdivision of an organization with associated users, projects, credentials, and permissions.
 Teams provide a means to implement role-based access control schemes and delegate responsibilities across organizations.
 For instance, permissions may be granted to a whole Team rather than each user on the Team.

-The Teams link, accessible by clicking on the Settings () button and then selecting Teams, allows you to manage the teams for Tower.
-The team list may be sorted and searched by Name, Description, or Organization.
+Access the Teams page by clicking the Teams () icon from the left navigation bar.
+The Teams page allows you to manage the teams for Tower.
+The team list may be sorted and searched by Name or Organization.

 To create a new Team:

 Click the button.

 Enter the appropriate details into the following fields:

 Once the Team is successfully created, Tower opens the Details dialog, which also allows you to review and edit your Team information.
 This is the same menu that is opened if the Edit () button is clicked from the Teams link.
 You can also review Users and Permissions associated with this Team.

 This tab displays the list of Users that are members of this Team.
 This list may be searched by Username, First Name, or Last Name.
 For more information, refer to Users.